 Guitar pots are used to affect and control volume and tone.
 Volume control speaks for itself.
 Tone control enables you to change the sound, including how you mute or blend the signal from guitar pickups.

 At a top level there are mini-pots and full-size pots.
 Potentiometer designs are short-shaft pots, long-shaft pots, and push-pull pots.
 Potentiometer designs also have split-shaft design, solid-shaft design.
 All pots shafts have splines (the rib-type grooves that run the length of the shaft).
 The shaft length, diameter and type of splines does affect the fitment of control knobs.
 When replacing pots you should note these critical dimensions.
 Some pot replacement jobs require modifying mounting holes and buying new control knobs.

-PRO TIP: If your knobs are loose on split-shaft pots DO NOT try to pry the ends to make it wider!
-One tab will shear off and you will have then ruined your new pot.
+PRO TIP: If your knobs are loose on split-shaft pots DO NOT try to pry open the gap in the shaft to make it wider!
+One side will shear off and you will have then ruined your new potentiometer.

 Mini-pots vs Full-size Pots

 Generally speaking, mini-pots are inferior to full-size pots.
 Using mini-pots is one-way manufacturers cut costs of making new guitars.
 While mini-pots (Alpha pots) are usually associated with low-end guitars, however; you sometimes find them on higher-end brands like Ibanez and Spector.
 If your guitar has mini-pots it’s not a huge problem: however, when it’s time to change your guitar pots you should look into upgrading to full-size guitar pots.